rclone/rclone/README.md

 Checks the files in the source and destination match.
 It compares sizes and MD5SUMs and prints a report of files which don't match.
 It doesn't alter the source or destination.

+    rclone md5sum remote:path

+Produces an md5sum file for all the objects in the path.
+This is in the same format as the standard md5sum tool produces.

 General options: